 In my first year, I stayed in halls at Manor Park, which was a five-minute walk from the Kate Granger Building.
 Sharing my accommodation helped me make new friends and settle into my new life at university.

-My student experience boiled down to the Students’ Union, the different societies, Surrey Sports Park, late nights in the Library (try to avoid these but if it’s unavoidable, caffeine and pizza will be your best friends!), nights out in Rubix and Spoons, and the many morning coffees at the campus Starbucks before lectures.
+My student experience boiled down to the Students’ Union, the different societies, Surrey Sports Park, late nights in the Library (try to avoid these but if it’s unavoidable, caffeine and pizza will be your best friends!), nights out in Rubix and Spoons, and the many morning coffees on campus before lectures.

 My career and development

-When I came to Surrey in September 2017, I was 30 years of age and wasn’t fully sure what I might gain from the experience.
+When I came to Surrey, I was 30 years of age and wasn’t fully sure what I might gain from the experience.
 In retrospect, it was the best three years of my life.
-I’ll cherish the memories of my time as a student paramedic, as it allowed to experience and better understand the many aspects of the human condition and introduced me to what I have fondly come to know as my ‘green family’ within the ambulance service and wider NHS.
+I’ll cherish the memories of my time as a student paramedic, as it allowed me to experience and better understand the many aspects of the human condition and introduced me to what I have fondly come to know as my ‘green family’ within the ambulance service and wider NHS.

 I’m now working as a newly qualified paramedic for SECAmb and can finally enjoy getting those paramedics slides on my shoulders that I’ve worked so long and hard for, to provide person-centred care to my patients.
 I'd be remiss if I didn’t mention driving around on blue lights!